 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code ECON 2502 Course East Asian Economies II Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
+Course Code ECON 2502 Course East Asian Economies II Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week.
 Intensive when taken in Winter Semester.
-Available for Study Abroad and Exchange Y Incompatible ECON 2003 Assumed Knowledge ECON 1004 or ECON 1000 or 6 units of Asian Studies courses or equivalent Course Description The course is designed to introduce students to the economic and political nature and structure of the economies of East Asia.
+Available for Study Abroad and Exchange Y Incompatible ECON 2003 Assumed Knowledge ECON 1004 or ECON 1000 Course Description The course is designed to introduce students to the economic and political nature and structure of the economies of East Asia.
 It will examine the mechanisms which shape their economic activity as well as various socio-economic factors in the development of their economic institutions.
 The contribution of these institutions to economic growth will also be closely examined.
 Students who do not have a background in economics may take the course.

 Course Coordinator: Associate Professor Mandar OakWinter School

 Location: Room 6.27, Level 6 Nexus 10 (10 Pulteney St)

 Location: Room 3.37, Level 3 Nexus 10 (10 Pulteney St)

 The full timetable of all activities for this course can be accessed from Course Planner.